min-wu-lab/mmo-analysis/README.md

 Demonstration
 ------
   1. Get the file path and name for the dataset you wish to analyze.
 For the demonstration, `'Rho-demo-data.xlsx'` is kept in the same directory as the `toRun.m` script.
-  2. Run `wu-lab-rho-mmo-paper` on `'Rho-demo-data.xlsx'` by entering the following in the command window:
+  2. Run `mmo-analysis` on `'Rho-demo-data.xlsx'` by entering the following in the command window:
 ```matlab
 toRun('Rho-demo-data.xlsx');
 ```